ronsaldo/virtual-circuit/README.md

 		verilogToFileNamed: 'blinkingLeds.v'
 ```

+A video of this example running in the original Digilent Arty rev C board is available at: https://youtu.be/F1S18aNiXh8

 ### 64 bits simplistic CPU construction

 A more complicated example in **BeaconSamples class >> exampleSetLeds** is the